bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-crazyflie-2-x.md

 {% si_step Attach the battery %}
 Place the battery between the pins inserted into the expansion connector and insert the battery holder board onto the pins.
 Watch out for the pins that can be a bit sharp when inserting it.
+Have the side of the battery holder with the text facing up.
 The friction should hold the battery in place so tighten it until it does.

 Now connect the battery